PARIS, September 16, 2013 /PRNewswire/ --

 As the overall 28.2/28.5° East dispute is ongoing, it is inappropriate to quantify the potential impact on the Group's outlook provided to the market on 30 July 2013.

 About Eutelsat Communications

-Eutelsat Communications (Euronext Paris: ETL, ISIN code: FR0010221234) is the holding company of Eutelsat S.A.
-With capacity commercialised on 29 satellites that provide coverage across Europe, as well as the Middle East, Africa and significant parts of Asia and the Americas, Eutelsat is one of the world's three leading satellite operators.
-As of 30 June 2012 Eutelsat's satellites were broadcasting more than 4,250 television channels to over 200 million cable and satellite homes in Europe, the Middle East and Africa.
-The Group's satellites also serve a wide range of fixed and mobile telecommunications services, TV contribution markets, corporate networks, and broadband markets for Internet Service Providers and for transport, maritime and in-flight markets.
-Eutelsat's broadband subsidiary, Skylogic, markets and operates high speed Internet services through teleports in France and Italy that serve consumers, enterprises, local communities, government agencies and aid organisations in Europe, Africa, Asia and the Americas.
-Headquartered in Paris, Eutelsat and its subsidiaries employ just over 750 commercial, technical and operational professionals.
-This culturally diverse staff comprises employees from 30 countries. http://www.eutelsat.com.
+With capacity commercialised on 32 satellites delivering reach of Europe, the Middle East, Africa, Asia, significant parts of the Americas and the Asia-Pacific, Eutelsat Communications (Euronext Paris: ETL, ISIN code: FR0010221234) is one of the world's leading satellite operators.
+As of 30 June 2013, Eutelsat's satellites were broadcasting more than 4,600 television channels to over 200 million cable and satellite homes in Europe, the Middle East and Africa.
+The Group's satellites also provide a wide range of services for TV contribution, corporate networks and fixed and mobile broadband markets.
+Headquartered in Paris, Eutelsat and its subsidiaries employ over 780 commercial, technical and operational professionals from 30 countries. http://www.eutelsat.com

 SOURCE Eutelsat Communications